SergiiGlad/kubernetes/Resourses.md

 [IBM Kubernetes Networking] (https://github.com/IBM/kubernetes-networking)

 ## NodePort and LoadBalancer Services

+__Services__ in Kubernetes are implemented by the __kube-proxy__ component which runs on every node.
+This component creates __iptables__ rules which redirect requests to pods.
+Hence services are nothing else than __iptables__ rules.
+(There are other proxy modes available which don’t use iptables, but the procedure is the same.)

 The types of IPs presented so far, pod IPs and ClusterIPs, are usable only from within the Kubernetes cluster.
 It is not possible for applications outside the cluster to use them to reach a pod (without additional configuration, e.g. adding your own routes).
 For that we need to use a type of service which provides an external IP address.
 Kubernetes provides two service types which do this.